Athletic Brewing Company: History

 Athletic's investors include a number of athletes and celebrities, including pro football players J. J. Watt and Justin Tuck, Momofuku founder David Chang, cyclist Lance Armstrong, and Toms Shoes founder Blake Mycoskie.

 Awards

 In 2020, Athletic's Free Wave IPA won the award as Supreme Champion Beer at the International Beer Challenge, the first non-alcoholic beer to win the award, beating over 500 other entries.
 The beer also took the title for Best No & Low Alcohol Beer, and Athletic itself was declared Brewer of the Year for North America.
 Its beers have won at the World Beer Awards, US Open Beer Championship, Great American Beer Festival, and Best of Craft Beer Awards.
-Its Run Wild IPA was named the Best Non-Alcoholic Beer in the inaugural Tasting Alliance World Beer Competition.
+Its Run Wild IPA was named the US winner of 2020 World Beer Award in the Pale Beer category, and the Best Non-Alcoholic Beer in the inaugural Tasting Alliance World Beer Competition in 2022.
+The company was included in 2024 list of influential companies, the list is compiled by Time.

+Other products

+Athletic Brewing also sells hop water under the brand name "Daypack."
+The company began selling the product in 2021 as an "alternative to soda or other sugary beverages."